-- Your level of familiarity or experience with the agency will determine how you approach an RFP particularly for those 100+ page solicitations! - Your role in the proposed project will affect how you read the RFP.
-For example, PIs/PDs take full ownership of the project; Research Administrators are interested primarily in structure and compliance; subawardees or consultants may be interested in scope and project design. - Try going "old school" and using highlighters, sticky tabs, etc.; approach the preparation tasks with the same gusto as the proposal.
-I still make a binder and an electronic folder for every project I work on. - Print and mark a hard copy but keep your digital copy handy you will need and use it more than you think.
+- Your level of familiarity or experience with the agency will determine how you approach an RFP particularly for those 100+ page solicitations! - Your role in the proposed project will affect how you read the RFP. - Pls/PDs are interested in technical content. - Research Administrators are interested in structure and compliance - Subawardees or consultants may be interested in scope and project design (depending on level of involvement) - Try going "old school" and using highlighters, sticky tabs; approach the preparation tasks with the same gusto as the proposal. - Print and mark a hard copy but keep your digital copy handy you will need and use it more than you think.